DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 ## Relay Demo

-**NOTE: If you are using Delphi 12.3** please see [this report in the Quality Portal](https://embt.atlassian.net/servicedesk/customer/portal/1/RSS-3108) for a workaround to the compiler error you will receive.
+**NOTE: If you are using Delphi 12.3** please ensure that you have applied all patches.
+See [this report in the Quality Portal](https://embt.atlassian.net/servicedesk/customer/portal/1/RSS-3108) for a workaround to the compiler error you will receive, if you have not applied the patch.

 The **Relay Demo** handles push notifications using a service (`FCMRelayService`), even when the app is inactive.
 For details on setting up the service, refer to the demo’s documentation.